Early payout penalty / mortgage payout penalty - Toronto Mortgage Broker Ingrid McGaughey

 Let’s say you obtained a $500,000 mortgage 3 years ago at a 5 year fixed rate of 3.59%.
 Based on a 25 year amortization, with bi-weekly payments, you now owe $452,487.
 You’ve suddenly been offered a wonderful opportunity to move across the country and take that dream job.
 Awesome!
 But how much will it cost you to get out of your mortgage?

 Well, that depends on which mortgage lender you chose.
-Let’s compare the scenarios between First National, Canada’s biggest non-bank lender with about $75 Billion in mortgage assets, and Bank of Montreal, one of Canada’s Big 5.
+Let’s compare the scenarios between First National, Canada’s biggest non-bank lender with about $75 Billion in mortgage assets, and CIBC, one of Canada’s Big 5.

 • If your mortgage is with First National, you use their mortgage payout calculator and determine that your mortgage penalty works out to $8142.84.
 Ugh… But it’s hard to argue – you know that you’re breaking your contract early, and they are lending out the money at a much lower rate than what you’d committed to, so it seems fair.